trevorwslee/MCE-DumbDisplay/README.md

 Greeting from the author Trevor Lee:

 > Joy to you!
-> Hope you will enjoy this little extension.
 > Be good!
 Be happy!
+> Hope you will enjoy this little extension.
+> Thank you!

 # Change History